jshankman/pointhouse/README.md

 # building from source

-Building Lighthouse from source requires the [Maven](http://maven.apache.org/) build tool and the [pointcoinj](http://github.com/jshankman/pointcoinj/) library.
+Building Pointhouse from source requires the [Maven](http://maven.apache.org/) build tool and the [pointcoinj](http://github.com/jshankman/pointcoinj/) library.

 The latest version of pointcoinj should be [installed from source](https://github.com/jshankman/pointcoinj):